boydm/phoenix_integration/README.md

 # PhoenixIntegration

-  Documentation

-  Lightweight server-side integration test functions for Phoenix.
-Works within the existing Phoenix.ConnTest framework and emphasizes both speed and readability.
+PhoenixIntegration is set of lightweight, server-side integration test functions for Phoenix.
+Works within the existing `Phoenix.ConnTest` framework and emphasizes both speed and readability.

-  phoenix_integration provides two assertion and six request functions to be used alongside the existing `get`, `post`, `put`, `patch`, and `delete` utilities inside of a Phoenix.ConnTest test suite.

 The goal is to chain together a string of requests and assertions that thouroughly excersize your application in as lightweight and readable manner as possible.

 Each function accepts a conn and some other data, and returns a conn intended to be passed into the next function via a pipe.

-  ### Examples
       test "Basic page flow", %{conn: conn} do
         # get the root index page
         get( conn, page_path(conn, :index) )